This post may contain affiliate links. Please read our disclosure policy.

 Slow Cooker Broccoli Cheese Soup is a cozy, cheesy meal loaded with fresh broccoli, carrots, and creamy goodness—perfect for cold days.

-If you love Panera’s broccoli cheddar soup, you’re in for a treat.
+If you love Panera’s broccoli cheddar soup, you’re in for a treat with my slow cooker broccoli cheese soup recipe.
 I created this version with a velvety-smooth base that’s rich and full of flavor—made easily at home with just a few simple ingredients.
 Make a full pot of this soup to eat on for days.
-Try my Chicken Broccoli Pasta which has the exact flavors of this soup!
+Try my Chicken Broccoli Pasta, which has the exact flavors of this soup!

 No, you don’t have to use Velveeta.
 For the best flavor, use 3 cups of freshly grated sharp cheddar instead—added gradually just before serving.
 Avoid mild cheeses, which can taste bland, and skip pre-shredded cheese since it doesn’t melt as smoothly.
 Stir in one cup at a time for a creamy finish.

-• Frozen broccoli works perfectly in this recipe and saves prep time.
+Quick Prep: Frozen broccoli works perfectly in this recipe and saves time on prep.

 My Favorite Serving Ideas